-To explore in more detail the relationship between age and housing cost, the trends in the MRTI and RTI across age groups are presented in Figures 3c and 3d.
+The trends in the MRTI and RTI across age groups are presented in Figures 3c&d.
 Over the period presented, in Figure 3c we do observe lower MRTI ratios for older households which would be consistent with the discussion above.
-However, from 2014 onwards, the relative costs have converged as the MRTI of the youngest households have fallen.
+However, in 2015, the relative costs converge as the MRTI of the youngest households have fallen.
 While this is not fully explored in this paper, the relative change in new lending rates versus existing outstanding rates could provide some explanation as to this convergence.
-In terms of the RTI trends by age, there appears to be little actual difference between age groups over time (Figure 3d).9
+In terms of the RTI trends by age, there appears to be little actual difference between age groups over time (Figure 3d)